therealssj/blog/content/development-updates/Development Update 3.md

 >Data []byte
 }

 The list is ordered by Seq.
-Poll peers and efficiently determine what they have that you dont.
+Poll peers and efficiently determine what they have that you don't.